ui-router/sample-app-angularjs/app/mymessages/README.md

 ### Directives

-- *directives/messageTable*.js: A directive that displays a folder of messages
+- *directives/messageTable*.js: A directive that displays a folder of messages as a table
 - *directives/sortMessages*.js: A directive used in messageTable to toggle the currently sorted column